 RES’ Carbon Footprint and Project Register Tool for SMEs

-As part of our 50 Shades of Green conference in October 2015, Clare Wharmby (Zero Waste Scotland) told us about the RES Carbon Footprint and Project Register Tool for small businesses which is part of a suite of tools for carbon management and planning which are available free and can be downloaded from the RES website.
+As part of our 50 Shades of Green conference in October 2015, Clare Wharmby (Zero Waste Scotland) told us about the RES Carbon Footprint and Project Register Tool for small businesses.

 - Enter any data you have available for the current year.
 Estimates are fine if you are missing data but for anyone already preparing to report emissions to Creative Scotland you will already be collecting this data.
 The spreadsheet will help you to get unit costs to understand how much your current arrangements are costing you e.g. cost per mile travelled; cost per day of running your venue etc. It will calculate the associated emissions as well and generate a diagram showing your footprint.